Codablaze/codablaze.github.io/_posts/2024-09-26-CompTIA A+ Chapter 2 Self-Testing Questions.markdown

 categories: Learning update!
 ---

-CompTIA self-testing questions:

-Chapter 2 - Networking
+<U>Chapter 2 - Networking<u>

-Chapter 2.1 - Compare and contrast Transmission Control Protocol and User Datagram Protocol ports, protocols and their purposes
+<U>Chapter 2.1 - Compare and contrast Transmission Control Protocol and User Datagram Protocol ports, protocols and their purposes<u>

 What is IP?